based-tachikoma/based-tachikoma.github.io/index.md

 <img class="profile-picture" src="rapper-hobbyt.png">

-I am system architect with a focus on distributed systems, DevOps and UX design.
+I am system architect with a focus on distributed systems and UX.
 The last few years I worked on integrating decentralized financial protocols into mobile and desktop apps.

 ## Projects